 with Alexander Massey

 Hello, and welcome to my website.
 I am a teacher, writer, composer, leader of prayer, celebrant and singer.
 At the heart of my work is a love of prayer, text, Torah, Judaism, people, teaching, music, and above all, God.
 I hope that you will find something here that will nourish and inspire you.
-(View my forthcoming or previous events.)

 Prayer / T’filah

 Spending time with God, alone and in the company of other people, is, for me, fundamental to keeping sane, developing as a human being, maintaining a balanced life, and finding the clarity and energy to live well.
-T’filah (what it sometimes translated as prayer) is rich with challenge, nourishment, discipline, learning, healing, discovery, joy and mystery.
+T’filah (what is sometimes translated as prayer) is rich with challenge, nourishment, discipline, learning, healing, discovery, joy and mystery.
 It is also a practical tool for living; it helps bring me back to myself, to awareness of what is needed, and can spur me into clear, decisive, positive action.
 As well as praying alone, and with others, I also lead prayer, sometimes in Jewish Renewal services with no siddur (prayerbook) at all, sometimes in Progressive services for different communities (including full cantorial work for High Holy Days, and shiva prayers).
 Being a professional singer, instrumentalist and composer, all these roles sometimes come into play as well.
 And I can act as a celebrant for special occasions, such as a brit shalom, a marriage blessing, a bar or bat mitzvah, or a healing service.

 And you’ll also find a great deal of Jewish music.
 Every piece of music I write is deeply wedded to text, its meaning and kavanah (prayerful intention), so with every piece, I include an essay that shares ideas about the meaning of the words within Jewish tradition, as well as refreshing ways into prayer, text and Judaism.
 There are congregational melodies, choral pieces, solos, nigunim, chants, and rounds – for Kabbalat Shabbat, Shabbat morning, Havdalah, weekdays, davennen, weddings, simchas, High Holy Days, healing services, memorial and Yizkor services, Shavuot, Pesach, conversion, parashot, interfaith, peace, and more …

 Eventually, you will be able to buy and download the audio tracks, as well as sheet music.
 As well as there being two anthologies of new tunes (melody and chords), many of these have been arranged as individual pieces of sheet music with full piano parts, choral combinations (2 part, SATB, SSAA, TTBB), and duets.
 New pieces are coming out all the time, and I often write a piece in response to a specific request, a moment in the cycle of the Jewish liturgical year, a lifecycle event, or an occasion in the life of a community.
-Contact me using the form below if you would like to discuss commissioning me to compose some for you for a special occasion in your community or family.
+Contact me using the form if you would like to discuss commissioning me to compose some for you for a special occasion in your community or family.

 Call +44 (0)7771 988207 or get in touch using the contact form.